top of page

 The translucent fiberglass roof was never imported to the USA.
 Instead, most (or all) early USA ID19's received painted aluminum roofs.

 There is a long-standing rumor that someone at Citroën thought that the translucent roof wasn't suitable to American tastes, so they wanted painted roofs.
-But the rumor goes on to indicate that the early fiberglass roofs weren't smooth enough to look good when painted a dark color like black or aubergine, the colors they wanted for USA ID19's.
+But the rumor goes on to indicate that the early fiberglass roofs weren't smooth enough to look good when painted a dark color like black, colors they wanted for USA ID19's.
 As a result, they gave USA ID19's the aluminum roofs instead.
 Is this rumor true?
 I have no idea, but it does seem believable.
-One reviewer of this article thinks that on occasion, a painted fiberglass roof was used on early ID19's in the USA, perhaps when light colors were used.
+One reviewer of this article thinks that on occasion, a painted fiberglass roof was used on early ID19's in the USA, perhaps when a light roof color was used.
 We have heard similar stories, so there is a chance that a few fiberglass roofs were mixed in with the aluminum roofs.

 But at some point, USA ID19’s quit using the aluminum roofs and transitioned to painted fiberglass, just like DS’s.
 When did this transition happen?
 We are not sure.
 Probably early 1960’s.